 Transparency of the Regulatory System

-The onshore regulatory and legal framework in the UAE generally favors local Emirati investors over foreign investors.
+The onshore regulatory and legal framework in the UAE continues to generally favor local Emirati investors over foreign investors.

 Generally, legislation is only published after it has been enacted into law and is not formally available for public comment beforehand.
 Government-friendly press occasionally reports details of high-profile legislation.
 The government may consult with large private sector stakeholders on draft legislation on an ad hoc basis.
 Final versions of federal laws are published in Arabic in an official register “The Official Gazette,” though there are private companies that translate laws into English.
 The UAE Ministry of Justice (MoJ) maintains a partial library of translated laws on its website.
 Other ministries and departments inconsistently offer official English translations via their websites.
 The emirates of Abu Dhabi, Dubai, and Sharjah publish official gazettes online in Arabic.
-Regulators are not required to publish proposed regulations before enactment, but may share them either publicly or with stakeholders on a case-by-case basis.
+Regulators are not required to publish proposed regulations before enactment.

 International Regulatory Considerations

-The UAE is a member of the GCC, along with Bahrain, Kuwait, Oman, Qatar, and Saudi Arabia.
-It maintains regulatory autonomy, but coordinates efforts with other GCC members through the GCC Standardization Organization (GSO).
-In 2020, the UAE submitted 72 notifications to the WTO committee, including notifications of emergency measures and issues relating to Intellectual Property Rights.
+As a GCC member, the UAE maintains regulatory autonomy, but coordinates efforts with other GCC members through the GCC Standardization Organization (GSO).
+In 2021, the UAE submitted 109 notifications to the WTO committee, including notifications of emergency measures and issues relating to Intellectual Property Rights.

 Legal System and Judicial Independence

 The UAE constitution stipulates each emirate can set up a local emirate-level judicial system (local courts) or rely exclusively on federal courts.
-The Federal Judicial Authority has jurisdiction over all cases involving a “federal entity” with the Federal Supreme Court in Abu Dhabi, the highest court at the federal level.
+The Federal Judicial Authority has jurisdiction over all cases involving a “federal entity.”
+The Federal Supreme Court in Abu Dhabi is the highest federal court.
 Federal courts have exclusive jurisdiction in seven categories of cases: disputes between emirates; disputes between an emirate and the federal government; cases involving national security; interpretation of the constitution; questions over the constitutionality of a law; and cases involving the actions of appointed ministers and senior officials while performing their official duties.
 The federal government administers the courts in Ajman, Fujairah, Umm al Quwain, and Sharjah, including vetting, appointing, and paying judges.
 Judges in these courts apply both local and federal law, as appropriate.
 Dubai, Ras Al Khaimah, and Abu Dhabi administer their own local courts, hiring, vetting, and paying local judges and attorneys.
-Local courts in Dubai, Ras al Khaimah, and Abu Dhabi have jurisdiction over all matters not specifically reserved for federal courts in the constitution.
 Abu Dhabi operates both local (the Abu Dhabi Judicial Department) and federal courts in parallel.

-Employment Law: Employment in the private sector outside of financial free zones is regulated by Federal Law No. 8 of 1980.
-The Labor Law defines working hours, leave entitlements, safety, and healthcare regulations.
-There is no minimum wage defined by the law and trade unions, strikes, and collective bargaining is prohibited.
+Trade unions, strikes, and collective bargaining is prohibited.
 Expatriates’ legal residence in the UAE is tied to their employer (kafala system), but skilled labor usually has more flexibility in transferring their residency visa.
 In 2009, the UAE Ministry of Human Resources and Emiratization (MOHRE) introduced a Wages Protection System (WPS) to ensure unbanked workers were paid according to the terms of their employment agreement.
 Most domestic workers remain uncovered by the WPS.
-In 2019, the UAE government launched a WPS pilot program for domestic workers and announced plans to extend WPS protection to include domestic workers in the future.

 The constitution prohibits discrimination based on religion, race, and national origin.
-Labor Law gives national preference in employment to Emirati citizens.
-Federal Law No. 06 of 2020 stipulates equal wages for women and men in the private sector.
-The decree came into force in September 2020.
+The new labor law protects UAE government efforts to enhance the participation of Emirati citizens and notes that such efforts do not constitute discrimination.
+Federal Law No (06) of 2020 stipulates equal wages for women and men in the private sector.

-The DIFC Employment Law No. 2 of 2019, which took effect in August 2019, addressed key issues such as paternity leave, sick pay, and end-of-service settlements.
-ADGM also issued new employment regulations with effect in January 2020, which allowed employers and employees more flexibility in negotiating notice periods and introduced protective provisions for employees age 15-18.
+The DIFC issued amendments in September 2021 to The DIFC Employment Law No (2) of 2019, addressing issues such as paternity leave, sick pay, and end-of-service settlements.
+ADGM also issued new employment regulations with effect in January 2020, which allowed employers and employees more flexibility in negotiating notice periods and introduced protective provisions for employees ages 15-18.